 For my next business venture, I’m seeking partners who are eager to achieve superior returns on their investment.
 Whether you have capital to invest or restaurants to sell, let’s connect for a chat.

-Upon earning an MBA with a focus on entrepreneurship from the University of Southern California, I navigated the corporate landscape, gaining valuable experience at Southern California Edison’s Treasurer’s Department.
-However, it was my entry into Denny’s franchise development program that marked the most significant turning point.
-Despite the high failure rate within the program, my perseverance paid off as I acquired and successfully managed multiple Denny’s franchises in Southern California.
+Before my experience with Denny’s, I developed my financial skills by earning an MBA with a focus on finance and entrepreneurship from the University of Southern California.
+I then navigated the corporate landscape at Southern California Edison’s Treasurer’s Department, gaining valuable experience in financial planning, cash management, and corporate finance until I entered Denny’s franchise development program.
+Despite the high failure rate within the program, my financial skills and perseverance paid off as I acquired and successfully managed multiple Denny’s franchises in Southern California.
+I am currently the sole remaining franchisee who entered through this development program.

 The franchise development program I entered into consisted of: (1) being trained as a restaurant manager, then (2) running company restaurants until Denny’s Inc offered me a corporate restaurant to purchase.